 The Southeastern Conference (SEC), the University of Florida and the International Mentoring Association (IMA) are pleased to offer this three-part series that provides faculty and staff with tools for effective multicultural mentoring.
 Participants who take all three live sessions will earn a certificate in multicultural mentoring.
-Information on UF registration is provided below.
-SEC participants can register using the links provided below the information for each session.
+The links to register for each session are found below.
+UF participants can also earn points toward their Passport to Great Teaching by registering through the Center for Teaching Excellence.
+Information on this is found below.

 To receive your certificate: